treinartz/APCS.ProcessingResources/chapters/Strings.md

 f = loadFont("ArialMT-16.vlw");

 ## LAB EXERCISE 1
+Learning Objectives
+After completion of this lab, students should be able to
+* Create and display a string object using formatted text

+Previous knowlege required:
+* Basic drawing in Processing, including color representation

 Copy the code above and paste into Processing.
 Run the code and you should see output that looks like the following:
 ![The String "Hello Strings" in black arial font on a white background](https://github.com/treinartz/APCS.ProcessingResources/blob/gh-pages/chapters/HelloString.png)